Neighborhood Spotlight on EUR

 Piazzale dei Santi Pietro e Paolo, 8

-Work on this church began during the preparations for the World Fair in the 1930s, however due to the war it was only completed in the 1950s.
+Work on this church began during the preparations for the World Fair in the 1930s, however, due to the war it was only completed in the 1950s.
 It is purposefully located at the highest point in EUR, and its patron saints, Peter and Paul, loom large in statue form at the base of the grand staircase that leads up to the entrance.
 Rumour has it that Mussolini wished to make this church his mausoleum after the World Fair.

 If you need a break from all the marble, take a walk around the EUR lake and its surrounding gardens.
 These gardens are home to hundreds of cherry trees which were donated by the city of Tokyo as well as a special waterfall garden.

-An elegant restaurant serving high quality, local, seasonal food complete with a great atmosphere.
+An elegant restaurant serving high-quality, local, seasonal food complete with a great atmosphere.
 Geco is open for both lunch and dinner, and while prices run a little on the high side, you pay for the quality and presentation of the food, and the impeccable service.

 Piazza Guglielmo Marconi 32

-This sleek restaurant specializes in both traditional Roman dishes as well as Mediterranean flavours in general.
+This sleek restaurant specializes in both traditional Roman dishes as well as Mediterranean flavors in general.
 If you stop for lunch during the week you’ll find it packed with the business crowd.
 The menu is extensive and servings are generous.
 There is also live music most evenings.

 Gelato lovers, rejoice!
 The famous and historic Giolitti gelato, most well known for its location in the center of Rome near the Pantheon, has ONE other location in Rome.
 Where?
 In EUR!
 Right on Eur lake in fact.
 So, instead of battling the crowds in the center this summer, head to EUR and enjoy your gelato while taking a leisurely stroll around the lake.